simonydbutt/b2a/README.md

 # b2a

-Automated cryptotrading platform with functionality to backtest price action strategy ideas and implement them to an automated pipeline using the respective Backtest & Pipeline frameworks
+Automated cryptotrading platform with functionality to backtest price action strategies and implement them to an automated pipeline using the respective Backtest & Pipeline frameworks

 ## Getting Started